 When your injury is older, or when you have chronic pain, heat therapy is often the best option for relief.
 The goal of using heat is to help to relax the area.
 Once the area has relaxed, then you want the heat to increase the circulation around the injured area.
 The more relaxed the area is, the more likely it is to begin to heal.
 Trying to heal up an area that is knotted up is difficult, even in the healthiest body.
 By allowing that area to relax and unwind to some degree, more can be done to promote healing.
 The more blood you have flowing through this area, the quicker you are going to find relief from the pain.
 This is what will ultimately give you long-term pain relief and hopefully solve your pain issues when all is said and done.

-How Can Heat Therapy Decrease Chronic Pain?
+How Chiropractic Heat Therapy Helps with Chronic Pain Management

 Heat therapy is great for people who suffer from chronic pain.
 When you apply heat to the body, it dilates all of the blood vessels in the area that the heat touches.
 This increases how much blood flows through that area.
 When the amount of blood flow picks up, so does the amount of oxygen that is flowing through the area.
 This increase in oxygen allows your body to heal more quickly from whatever it was that originally happened to it.